What does your Edmonton Real Estate Agent Really Do?

 Once an offer has been agreed upon, time is crucial in the deliverance of the deposit.
 A late deposit can result in the agreement becoming voided and the buyer losing their dream home.

 REALTORS® are held by a high code of conduct and ethics and no matter how much you may disagree with the opposing REALTORS®, negotiations must be dealt with in a professional manner while working in the best interest of the client.
 There is much more to offer and counter-offer negotiations than just the price of a property.
-Negotiations also include terms, possession, conditions and sometime contingencies.
+Negotiations also include terms, possession, conditions and sometimes contingencies.
 Parties involved in the negotiations can also include lawyers, mom and dad, someone with power of attorney on behalf of a client or the "handyman special" uncle.

 REALTORS® have trail and trails of paperwork.
 Each change on an agreement, amendment or addendum must be documented and kept for at least six years.
 Agents must ensure everyone involved in the transaction has a copy of each document change including the buyer, the seller, both real estate agents, the financial institution, both real estate offices, both lawyers representing the buyer and seller.

-Follow-Ups & Inquires
+Follow-Ups & Inquiries

 A good real estate agent will follow up email, texts and missed calls within a timely manner.
-REALTORS® can easily receive dozens of emails every day and it is so important not to get side tracked with the unnecessary emails which can gobble up an agents valuable time.
+REALTORS® can easily receive dozens of emails every day and it is so important not to get sidetracked with the unnecessary emails which can gobble up an agents valuable time.

 Closings require toe follow-ups with lawyers to ensure they have all the necessary documents including any recent amendments, walk-through with builders and buyers prior to the closing date and making arrangements for keys once the title has been transferred.
 And of course,e re-arranging the real estate agents schedule to accommodate the meeting time with the buyer.